James E. Reynolds House

 The James E. Reynolds House, located east of Cameron off State Highway 112 in Le Flore County, Oklahoma is a castle which was built in 1911.
-Also known as Reynolds Castle, it was listed on the National Register of Historic Places in 1977.
+Also known as Reynolds Castle, it was listed on the National Register of Historic Places listings in LeFlore County, Oklahoma in 1977.

 It is a 10-room stone castle built from stone quarried from a nearby hillside.
 The castle was the work of James E. Reynolds (1837–1920).
 Reynolds was a Confederate soldier in the American Civil War and successful entrepreneur and was in his words an '"unreconstructed Confederate."'